-HW: Hardship Withdrawal grade assigned when a student is allowed to withdraw from a course after the 14th calendar day of the quarter (see Hardship Withdrawal Policy on page 12).
+RD: Grade is assigned when a student is allowed to withdraw from a course(s) after the 14th calendar day of the quarter (see Current and Former Drop/Withdraw Policy).
 It is not computed in GPA calculations.

-N: HYPHENATED COURSE
+N: Hyphenated Course